Human rights in Finland: Human right violations in Thailand

 British migrant rights expert Andy Hall (activist) who worked for the Finnish NGO Finnwatch in Thailand was handed a four-year suspended prison sentence by the Thai courts for his report on human rights abuses in the country's fruit-processing industry which products were exported in Finland.
 The charges related to publication of a report Cheap Has a High Price in 2013 by Finnwatch, a Finnish civil society organisation.
 The report outlined allegations of serious human rights violations, as use of child labour, at Natural Fruit Company's pineapple processing plant in Prachuap Khiri Khan province in Thailand.
 The products were imported in Finland by several trade companies (Kesko, Siwa and S Group).

 According to the Finnwatch report in 2015 Tokmanni had also failed to adequately assess its suppliers and in exercising human rights due diligence in its own imports supply chains.
-According to the report at Great Oriental, migrant workers had no visas or work permits and were paid illegally low wages.
+According to the report at Great Oriental, migrant workers had been employed without possessing either visas or work permits and were paid under the table wages that were lower than what was legal.